--:-- --

 A Small Example, Big Impact

-Nepali artisan explaining handmade product details to customer
+Nepali artisan explaining handmade product details to customer, emphasizing clear communication in business

 Traditional Nepali businesses thrive on clear, personal communication.
 (Credit: Wikimedia Commons)